ryanjgallagher/focalevents/README.md

 python config.py
 ```

+This will create all of the necessary directories, schemas, and tables needed for reading and writing data.

 ## Usage

 ### Creating a Query

-All data is organized around an "event name."
-This name should be a unique signifer for the focal event data that you want to collect.
+**All data is organized around an "event name."** This name should be a unique signifer for the focal event data that you want to collect.
 Each query is run using an event query configuration file, which is a YAML file named with the event name.

 For example, say we want to search for tweets about Facebook's Oversight Board.
 Then we might name our event `"facebook_oversight"`.
 We then need to create the queries that specify exactly which tweets we want from the API.
-Assuming we are using the default input directory structure (the default in step 3 of the configuration steps above), we will put those queries in the file `input/twitter/search/facebook_oversight.yaml`.
-If you are not using the default input directory, then `facebook_oversight.yaml` should be put in the custom input directory instead.
+Assuming we are using the default input directory structure, we will put those queries in the file `input/twitter/search/facebook_oversight.yaml`.

 The format of the `.yaml` event configuration files depends on the platform and the type of query being done.
 You can find examples in this repository's [input directory](https://github.com/ryanjgallagher/focalevents/tree/main/input).
 The queries' syntax follows the rules specified by the platform's API.